ndphillips/SPUDM2017Haifa/index.md

 Green & Mehr (1997) "What alters physicians' decisions to admit to the coronary care unit?"

---- &twocol
+---&twocol

+***=left
 ## Fast-and-Frugal Decision Tree (FFT)

-- An FFT is a decision tree with exactly two branches from each node, where one, or both, of the branches are exit branches (Martignon et al., 2008)
+- An FFT is a decision tree with exactly two branches from each node, where one (or in the case of the final node, both) of the branches are exit branches (Martignon et al., 2008)

 <!-- #### Descriptive Uses -->